mechregard/light-wait/example/opensource.md

 #### Test packaging and deployment
 A key step in open sourcing is making the package available for others to direcctly use.
 The python package repository pypi has a mirror https://test.pypi.org for testing your packaging and deploy.
-Create an account in both, and test out with test.pypi.
-Use twine to verify and upload your distribution to the test.pypi first:
+Create an account in both, and test with test.pypi.

-    twine check dist/*
-    twine upload --repository-url https://test.pypi.org/legacy/ dist/*
+First, build the project distribution.
+Make sure to first set the version in your toml file:

+    poetry build

+Point poetry to the testpypi repository using the poetry config command.
+Publish to the testpypi repository with the publish command, providing the repository name:

+    poetry config repositories.testpypi https://test.pypi.org/legacy/
+    poetry publish -r testpypi

 #### Veriy pip install from test.pypi
 After you uploaded your distribution, go to the test.pypi.org site and verify your upload.
 The